Vizuri/wildfly-admin-fun/readme.md

 These examples assume that you have a local Wildfly 8.2.1.Final instance installed.
 If you have a JDK installed, this can be as easy as:

-* Unzip the server from [Wildfly 8.2.1.Final Download](http://download.jboss.org/wildfly/8.2.1.Final/wildfly-8.2.1.Final.zip)
+* Unzip the server from [WildFly 8.2.1.Final Download](http://download.jboss.org/wildfly/8.2.1.Final/wildfly-8.2.1.Final.zip)
 * Examples assume an environment variable $JBOSS_HOME that points to that directory exists
   * e.g. export JBOSS_HOME=/Users/home/wildfly-8.2.1.Final
-* Create a managment user (to be used in the Management Web UI)
+* Create a managment user (to be used in the Management Web UI), do not specify any groups for the user, default to the ManagementRealm and answer `no` on connecting to another AS process
   * $JBOSS_HOME/bin/add-user.sh
   * Examples will use 1 window to run the server and 1 to run code examples